sznfng/sznfng.github.io/teaching.md

 layout: default
 title: Teaching
 ---
-## Textbook

-The current version of an Intro to syntax textbook I am writing can be downloaded [here](files/Introduction_to_syntax_textbook_September_2025.pdf) (version of September, 2025).
-Criticism more than welcome!

-(_Upcoming chapters_: ditransitives, raising and control, A-movement, head movement.)

 ## Memorial University of Newfounland
 + Introduction to Syntax 1103 (Fall 2026, Fall 2025, Winter 2025, Fall 2024)
 + Syntactic Theory 3100 (Fall 2026)